 - Reduced topside weight and installed volume

-- Increased launch operational ability for manned and unmanned aircraft
+- Increased launch operational ability for crewed and uncrewed aircraft

 - Flexible architecture